‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 - Rachel Lindsay

-Three women are left and no-one that watches the show really cares about roses here.
+Three women are left, and no-one that watches the show really cares about roses here.
 All the fans want to know is if Viall is going to sleep with one, two, or all three of the ladies remaining on the show.
-Sometimes, that information ends up being the best kept secrets, but what isn’t kept locked away is the fact that Rachel will be eliminated.
+Sometimes, that information ends up being the best-kept secret, but what isn’t kept locked away is the fact that Rachel will be eliminated.

 Down to Two Women